mu-editor/mu/docs/first-steps.rst

 Please try to be precise and provide as much information as possible.

-For what are obvious reaons, I hope you can see why we're unable to respond to issues that say some variation of, "when I click this button, it breaks". ;-)
+For what are obvious reasons, I hope you can see why we're unable to respond to issues that say some variation of, "when I click this button, it breaks". ;-)

 Coding